Attending your Hearing Virtually

 You will be joining your Hearing using Microsoft Teams.
-You will receive a letter from us with more information about participating in your Virtual Hearing.
+You will receive a letter from us with more information about attending a Hearing Virtually.

-About a week before your Virtual Hearing, someone from the Remote Attendance Virtual Hearing Interface (RAVHI) Team will email or phone you, asking if you would like to do a connectivity test.
+About a week before you attend a Hearing Virtually, a virtual support assistant will email or phone you, asking if you would like to do a connectivity test.
 This is to ensure that there are no issues with your connections and that you have everything to need.

 If you would like to do a test before then, you can contact the Virtual Hearings Team.

 Should you choose to have a test, we will send you an email that will have a link to Microsoft Teams at an arranged time for you to ‘meet’ our tester in the virtual room.
 You can find out more about getting a test here.